multimokia/reaper-stream-overlay/README.md

 # REAPER Stream Overlay
-A stream overlay (currently just a bar) built for streaming the [REAPER](https://reaper.fm) application.
+A stream overlay built for streaming the [REAPER](https://reaper.fm) application.
-The overlay can reflect project data as sent by the websocket eventlet server in `./server/main.py` which can then be used on the webpage
+The overlay can reflect project data as sent by the websocket eventlet server in `./server/main.py` over port 5000 **locally**.
+Which can then be used on the webpage.

 To stream, simply add `http://localhost:3000` as a browser source.